Alex Bregman Player Props: Astros vs. Twins

-On Tuesday, Alex Bregman (on the back of going 1-for-4) and the Houston Astros face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+The Houston Astros, including Alex Bregman (.310 batting average in his past 10 games), take on starting pitcher Louie Varland and the Minnesota Twins at Minute Maid Park, Wednesday at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Twins.
+He hit a home run while going 2-for-4 in his previous game against the Twins.

 Alex Bregman Game Info & Props vs. the Twins